JakeYu1212/Notes/[Reading Notes]/Principles.md

 this experience led me to build Bridgewater as an idea meritocracy --- not an autocracy in which I lead and others follow, and not a democracy in which everyone's vote is equal --- but a meritocracy that encourages thoughtful disagreements and explores and weighs people's opinions in proportion to their merits.

+I came to see that people's greatest weaknesses are the flip sides of their greatest strengths.

+Most are too much one way and not enough another.
+Typically, by doing what comes naturally to us, we fail to account for our weakness, which leads us to crash.
+What happens after we crash is most important.
+Successful people change in ways that allow them to continue to take advantage of their strengths while compensating for their weakness and unsuccessful people don't.

+beneficial change begins when you can acknowledge and even embrace your weakness.

+"It was awful-tasting medicine, but I guess the patient needed it.
+Sometimes life hits you in the head with a brick.
+Don't lose faith.
+I'm convinced that the only thing that kept me going was that I loved what I did."

+I saw that to do exceptionally well you have to push your limits and that, if you push your limits, you will crash and it will hurt a lot.
+You will think you have failed --- but that won't be true unless you give up.
+Believe it or not, your pain will fade and you will have many other opportunities ahead of you, though you might not see them at the time.
+The most important thing you can do is to gather the lessons these failures provide and gain humility and radical open-mindedness in order to increase your chances of success.
+Then you press on.